awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-snapshots.md

 **Note**
 Most automated snapshots are stored in the `cs-automated` repository\.
 If your domain encrypts data at rest, they're stored in the `cs-automated-enc` repository\.
 If you don't see the manual snapshot repository you're looking for, make sure you [registered it](#managedomains-snapshot-registerdirectory) to the domain\.

-1. \(Optional\) Delete or rename one or more indices in the OpenSearch Service domain if you have naming conflicts between indices on the cluster and indices in the snapshot\.
-You can't restore a snapshot of your indices to an OpenSearch cluster that already contains indices with the same names\.
+1. \(Optional\) Delete or rename one or more indexes in the OpenSearch Service domain if you have naming conflicts between indexes on the cluster and indexes in the snapshot\.
+You can't restore a snapshot of your indexes to an OpenSearch cluster that already contains indexes with the same names\.

    You have the following options if you have index naming conflicts:
-   + Delete the indices on the existing OpenSearch Service domain and then restore the snapshot\.
+   + Delete the indexes on the existing OpenSearch Service domain and then restore the snapshot\.
-   + [Rename the indices as you restore them from the snapshot](handling-errors.md#troubleshooting-close-api) and reindex them later\.
+   + [Rename the indexes as you restore them from the snapshot](handling-errors.md#troubleshooting-close-api) and reindex them later\.
    + Restore the snapshot to a different OpenSearch Service domain \(only possible with manual snapshots\)\.

-   The following command deletes all existing indices in a domain:
+   The following command deletes all existing indexes in a domain:

    ```
    curl -XDELETE 'domain-endpoint/_all'